-When I started DJing I didn't know any other DJ's so this is how I learned how to mix.
-I used both of these options and my mixing went from strength to strength.
+When I started DJing I didn’t know any other DJ’s so this is how I learned how to mix.
+I used both of these options and my mixing rapidly improved.

-You'll learn things like the best time to mix out of a tune, how long to make a mix last, and mix EQing.
-Watching DJ's in person may even teach you things you want to avoid, even the pros make mistakes now and again.
+You’ll learn things like the best time to mix out of a tune, how long to make a mix last, and mix EQing.
+Watching DJ’s in person may even teach you things you want to avoid.
+After all, even the pros make mistakes now and again.